 A: Yes, casas are very flexible and will happily prepare the food you require.
 Please email our General Manager in Cuba, firstname.lastname@example.org, and she will let the casa know.

 Q: Do casas provide lunch and dinner?

-A: Dinner is often offered but lunch less often.
+A: It depends on the situation in Cuba.
+Sometimes it is quite dificicult to get the supplies.
+Dinner is often offered but lunch less often.
 Ask upon arrival.

 Q: Do casas have private parking?

 A: Some casas have private parking and all have parking facilities very close by.